Tokenisation Algorithms

 Try it — greedy longest-match, step by step

-Set a word and a vocabulary, then Step to shrink the search window one character at a time.
-At each start position WordPiece takes the longest vocab piece that fits; ## marks a continuation.
-(Single characters are always kept as a fallback, so you rarely hit [UNK].)
+Set a word and a vocabulary, then Step to reduce the window size one character at a time.
+WordPiece takes the longest vocab piece that fits; ## marks a word continuation.

 Interactive · WordPiece encoder